-I am a Graduate/Junior Application Developer and I have been at Guild nearly a year, it will be a year on the 5 August 2020.
+I am a Graduate/Junior Application Developer and I have been at Guild for nearly 2 years now.

 What was the moment you knew you’d made the right decision to work at Guild?

 Probably this one time when in the Development Team, they started giving me more complex tasks complete.
 It’s nice to see that they believe I'm capable of doing the job they hired me for.
 I've been able to do tasks that have been a bit challenging and I've quite enjoyed this so far.

 What was the best day at work?

 There was this one time when I was doing some work for one of our communications systems, there was a lot of bugs that need fixing.
 Once all of that was done that was one of the best days because looking back at it all, it has been just a nightmare and it was great getting help from one the Senior Developers.
 With his guidance, we were finally able to fix all the bugs and I must say I was relieved that I don't have to look it that again!
 Haha.

 Tell us about something your team has achieved during your time at Guild?